iTwin/itwinjs-core/docs/learning/display/MSAA.md

 ## Controlling anti-aliasing for a specific viewport

-[Viewport.antialiasSapmles]($frontend) gets or sets the number of MSAA samples for the viewport.
+[Viewport.antialiasSamples]($frontend) gets or sets the number of MSAA samples for the viewport.

 ```ts
   viewport.antialiasSamples = 8; // Enable 8x MSAA